SenatorSteven/cold/README.md

 # [kʰoʊld]
-a C language dialect header
+A C language dialect header

-# features
+# Features
-- header-only
+- Header-only
-- minimal changes from C
+- Minimal changes from C
-- additions that give it a look similar to that of Assembly languages
+- Additions that give it a look similar to that of Assembly languages
-- a second header that undoes the features of the first
+- A second header that undoes the features of the first